Coinmerce staking

 How does Coinmerce staking work?

-Coinmerce staking only works with crypto coins and tokens that have a Proof-of-Stake blockchain.
-By simply leaving your crypto in the wallet and enabling staking, you are rewarded for contributing to the security of the protocol, among other things.
-Bitcoin has a Proof-of-Work (PoW) consensus, which means you cannot stake bitcoin at this broker.
-Well-known crypto with a the PoS consensus are Cardano (ADA), Solana (SOL), Tezos (XTZ), Waves (WAVES) and many others.
-The fact that a crypto is built with this consensus does not automatically mean that you can also stake it at the broker from Amstelveen.
+Coinmerce staking only works with crypto coins and tokens that they offer for the service.
+By simply leaving your crypto in the wallet and enabling staking, you are rewarded for contributing to the security of the protocol (on-chain) and usage of the tradingplatform (off-chain), among other things.
+Bitcoin has a Proof-of-Work (PoW) consensus, which means you cannot stake bitcoin, but you are able to get rewards through Earn.
+Well-known crypto with a Proof-of-Stake (Pos) consensus are Cardano (ADA), Solana (SOL), Tezos (XTZ) and many others that have to staked through staking.
+The fact that a crypto is built with this consensus does not automatically mean that you can also stake it at the exchange.
 The crypto in question must first be offered and, in addition, it must be supported to start staking.

 If you have bought or deposited crypto that is eligible for staking, you can start staking by enabling it.
 Enabling can be done through the website and the app.
 When you enable staking you commit into a flexible agreement, where you are rewarded for holding the crypto in your wallet.
 Flexible means that you can access your crypto at any time.
 So there is no lock-up period.
 You can deposit, withdraw and trade the crypto in question at any time.
 Just make sure you stop staking before you want to withdraw or sell.